 Blakely Borough will pickup large items only if a sticker has been affixed to them.

 Sticker Price - $2.00 (Large furniture, mattresses, and small appliances.) $5.00 (Large appliances and Air Conditioners.)

 Blue Round Containers:

-• Plastic bottles, jars, and tubs including soda, juice, milk, water, detergent, shampoo, yogurt, butter, margarine.
+• Plastic bottles, jars, including soda, juice, milk, detergent, shampoo

 • Glass bottles and jars including clear, brown, and green glass from food and beverages.